dujanhung/evtsbx-api-doc/lua/MultiBlock/Edit.md

 destroy this block, and split roots when needed.

 >[!WARNING]
->when being destroyed, some blocks would take long cooldown. so, only use this method when you <i>actually</i> want to split roots.
+>when being destroyed, some blocks would take long cooldown. so, only use this method when you <i>actually</i> need to split roots.

 ___